When I was a kid, I wanted to be a Meteorologist.

 As I started my first semester at St. Cloud State University, and asked other students about the program, I quickly learned that you have to be pretty good at math and physics to have a career in Meteorology.
 Unfortunately (or fortunately), that wasn’t my skill set.
 Luckily for me, I came to realize there were a lot of similarities in my passion for weather patterns and human relationships.
 In life, there are highs and lows, seasons of change, and times of “stormy” conditions.

 Life outside the office

 I’m a wife and proud Mom of a little boy.
 These two guys are my whole world.
 Starting a family of my own has changed my life and my work.

 Struggles with mental health and substance use problems have been a part of family for generations.
 So it’s no surprise that these are areas I have chosen to specialize in my practice.
 There is a sort of familiarity and confidence I have in talking about these kinds of struggles.

 Anyone who knows me well knows that I have a deep passion for cooking.
 It’s my creative outlet.
 In the warmer seasons, you can find my husband, son, and I hitting the bike trails in Minneapolis.
-It’s amazing the places you can get to on wheels in our amazing Twin Cities area.
+It’s amazing the places you can get to on wheels in our beautiful Twin Cities area.